Abdullah Quraishi Al-Azhari: Early life and education

-Abdullah Quraishi was born to Abdur Raheem, in Dundigal, Andhra Pradesh, also an imam of the Mecca Masjid, on September 19, 1935.
-Abdur Raheem had 5 other sons: Abdul Wahab, Maulana Abdullah Quraishi, Ali, Abdul Hai, Abdul Qayoom and Abdul Aleem.
-Abdullah Quraishi used to reside in Panch Mohalla, which is near to the Mecca Masjid and adjacent to the Chowmahalla Palace in Hyderabad.
+Quraishi was born to Abdur Raheem, in Dundigal, Andhra Pradesh, also an imam of the Mecca Masjid, on September 19, 1935.

-Abdullah Quraishi Al-Azhari came to Hyderabad from Dundigal and started his studies as a student in Hifz and Qirath of the Holy Quran in Mecca Masjid.
+He went to Hyderabad from Dundigal and started his studies as a student in Hifz and Qirath of Quran in Mecca Masjid.
 Then he studied Metric from Aligarh Muslim University and Graduated from Osmania University.
 Then he completed Fazil in Jamia Nizamia and Academics from Nagpur University.
 Maulana then completed his M.Phil by research on Dawatul Islamia Al Ma'aasirah Fil Hind.
 The Government of India then decided to send him to Al-Azhar University in Egypt in 1964 where he completed 'Shahadatul Aliya' and 'Shahadatut Taqassus'.
 He stayed in Egypt for 8 years and also learned Qirath from Sheikh Ibrahim Awad in Egypt and recited the Qur'an at many places on several occasions there.

 Return from Egypt

-Abdullah Quraishi returned from Egypt in 1973 after completing his studies.
-After coming back to Hyderabad, the 8th Nizam, Nawab Mir Barkath Ali Khan Mukarram Jah was inspired with Maulana's Qir'ath and opened a school for teaching Qur'an with Tajweed.
-It was called Idaarah Mukarram Jah Dar-ut-Tajweed Wal Qir'ath, which was located in Purani Haweli.
+Quraishi returned to Hyderabad from Egypt in 1973 after completing his studies.
+After coming back, the 8th Nizam, Nawab Mir Barkath Ali Khan Mukarram Jah opened a school for teaching Qur'an with Tajweed called Idaarah Mukarram Jah Dar-ut-Tajweed Wal Qir'ath, which was located in Purani Haweli.
 He is an Arabic Scholar and has also taught adab since 1978 and was Sheikh-Ul-Adab in Jamia Nizamia.
 He also served as the Vice Chancellor of Jamia Nizamia.